When to plant Mache in Fallon County, MT

 Fallon County, Montana is in USDA Hardiness Zone 4b.
 The average last spring frost is May 20 and first fall frost is September 20.

-Fallon County County sits in USDA Zone 4b.
+Fallon County sits in USDA Zone 4b.
 Mache grows reliably in zones 2a through 10b, so it's a good fit here.

-Can Mache grow in Fallon County County's climate?
+Can Mache grow in Fallon County's climate?

 Your Fallon County Garden Planner — Free